Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that an error message is displayed when an incorrect MFA code is entered.

-**Steps:**
+**Acceptance Criteria:**
-1. Open the login page.
+1. The user enters an @abtasty email address.
-2. Enter an @abtasty email address.
+2. The user enters a valid password.
-3. Enter a valid password.
+3. The user clicks the "Login" button.
-4. Click the "Login" button.
+4. The system prompts the user to enter an MFA code.
-5. Enter an incorrect MFA code.
+5. The user enters an incorrect MFA code.
-6. Click the "Login" button again.
+6. The user clicks the "Login" button again.

-**Expected Result:**
+7. The system displays an error message "Incorrect MFA code".
-- Error message "Incorrect MFA code" is displayed.
+8. The user remains on the MFA input page.

 **Data Set:**
 - @abtasty Email: `mfa.email@abtasty.com`